BJSherman80/viewing_party/README.md

 ### About this Project

 Viewing party is an application that utilizes the Movie Database API.
-Users can see the top 40 movies or search for a specific moive of their liking.
+Users can see the top 40 movies or search for a specific movie of their liking.
 Users can add friends, can create movie viewing parties and can invite friends or be invited by friends to a movie viewing party.

 ## Summary